twcau/UpdateMyWindowsMachine/README.md

 - `Start-FirstTimeSetup.ps1`: Interactive first-time setup wizard.
 Prompts user for all configuration options, validates input, and saves the config.

 ### <a name='PrivateHelpers'></a>Private Helpers
-- `Add-LogToMainLog.ps1`: Appends tool-specific logs to the main log.
+- `Add-ToolLogToMainLog.ps1`: Appends tool-specific logs to the main log.
+- `Format-DayOfWeek.ps1`: Normalizes and validates day-of-week input for scheduling.
+- `Format-Frequency.ps1`: Normalizes and validates frequency input (daily/weekly/monthly) for scheduling.
-- `ConvertTo-YNString.ps1`: Converts boolean to Y/N string for prompts.
+- `Format-TimeString.ps1`: Normalizes and validates time string input for scheduling.
-- `Format-DayOfWeek.ps1`: Input normalization helpers.
-- `Format-Frequency.ps1`: Input normalization helpers.
-- `Format-TimeString.ps1`: Input normalization helpers.
-- `Get-DefaultConfig.ps1`: Provides bulletproof default config (all keys, nested included).
+- `Get-DefaultConfig.ps1`: Provides a robust default config (all keys, nested included).
-- `Helpers.ps1`: Centralized prompt, error, and summary logic.
+- `Helpers.ps1`: Centralized prompt, error, and summary logic for user interaction and error handling.
-- `Invoke-PromptOrDefault.ps1`: Prompts user with default value logic.
-- `Repair-Config.ps1`: Validates/repairs config, auto-filling missing/null values.
+- `Repair-Config.ps1`: Validates and repairs config, auto-filling missing or null values.
-- `Test-IsElevated.ps1`: Checks if running as administrator.
+- `Test-IsElevated.ps1`: Checks if the script is running with administrative privileges.
-- `Test-LogDirectory.ps1`: Ensures log directory exists and is writable.
+- `Test-LogDirAndFile.ps1`: Ensures the log directory exists and is writable, and log file can be created.
-- `Write-ErrorLog.ps1`: Writes error details to log.
-- `Write-Log.ps1`: Logging implementation.
+- `Write-Log.ps1`: Implements logging (writes messages, errors, and summaries to log files).

 ## <a name='Credits'></a>Credits